-119. For more than thirty-five years, Mr. Galvan was stripped of the various pleasures of basic human experience, from the simplest to the most important, which all free people enjoy as a matter of right.
-He missed out on the ability to share holidays, funerals, and other life events with loved ones, and was deprived of the fundamental freedom to live his life as an autonomous human being.
+- 127. Mr. Nañez also missed time with his father before he passed away in 2021 from COVID-19, over a year before Mr. Nañez's eventual release. - 128.
+Additionally, for more than thirty-five years, Mr. Nañez was stripped of the basic pleasures of the human experience, from the simplest to the most important, which all free people enjoy as a matter of right.
+He missed the opportunity to live independently, to share holidays, births, funerals, and other life events with loved ones, and the fundamental freedom to live his life as an autonomous human being. - 129.
+Mr. Nañez has suffered tremendous damage, including but not limited to physical harm, mental suffering, and loss of a normal life, proximately caused by Defendants' acts.